reforia/reforia.github.io/_posts/unreal/engine/2024-12-30-bpvm-bytecode-V.md

      $53: EX_EndOfScript
 ```

+Boom, we have successfully analyzed the bytecode generated from a simple blueprint.
+The whole process is pretty simple, but it gives us a lot of insights on how the blueprint is being compiled and executed.

 ## Key Takeaways and Where to go from here
 There're few obvious takeaways:
-- For any functions or custom events defined in Event Graph, there's always a seperate function graph being generated, this act a wrapper and the bytecode will eventually jump to the corresponding function stub label in `Ubergraph`
+- For any functions or custom events defined in Event Graph, there's always a seperate function graph being generated, this act a wrapper and the bytecode will eventually jump to the corresponding function stub label offset location in `Ubergraph`
-- This gives us a pretty good idea on why the blueprint is slow comparing with c++ code, the BPVM is doing a lot of copying and stack management, adding overhead and jumping nodes to make the process happen, which are all unnecessary in c++.
+- This gives us a pretty good idea on why the blueprint is slow comparing with C++ code, the BPVM is doing a lot of copying and stack management, adding overhead and various jumpings to make the logic flow, which a lot of them are unnecessary in C++.
+  - In the example we demonstrated, all the literal values are being copied over, we could specify the blueprint to pass values as reference, as well as using `UPARAM(ref)` in C++ function signature to avoid unnecessary copying.
-- `FKismetCompilerContext` will do a bit of optimization during the compilation, however this is far less powerful comparing with the compiler optimization in c++.
-Most optimizations to bytecode are done on the `EExprToken` level, while an full-fledged compiler can do it on the assembly level.
+- `FKismetCompilerContext` will do a bit of optimization during the compilation, however this is far less powerful comparing with the optimization done by C++ compiler.
+Most optimizations in bytecode are done on the `EExprToken` level, while an full-fledged C++ compiler can do it at the assembly level.
 - Calling a function from C++ that defined in blueprint will be costly, but calling a function from blueprint that defined in C++ will be much faster, as it almost only involves a `EX_CallFunction` instruction back to the C++ side, and C++ will handle the rest with an incomparable speed.
   - That also clearly explains why the best practice is to put the heavy lifting in C++ side, and only use blueprint for high-level logic and game design.

->The term "Slow" here is just a relative term, it's a measurement of how many more instructions (and eventually, CPU cycles) are needed in Blueprint to achieve the same thing in c++, but with multi-threading and async task, the real performance difference might not be that significant.
+>The term "Slow" here is just a relative term, it's a measurement of how many more instructions (and eventually, CPU cycles) are needed in Blueprint to achieve the same thing in C++, but with multi-threading and async task, the real performance difference might not be that significant.
 (I don't have a benchmark to back this statement though)
 {: .prompt-info }

 As we reached the end of this Epic journey (Literally XD), we might kept wondering, why do we even need to know this?
-Does the whole series just proves an already proven fact that c++ is faster than blueprint?
+Does the whole series just proves an already proven fact that C++ is faster than blueprint?
 Well not really, besides it's fun to know, here's a lot of spaces to explore from there:
 - We can create a specific type of blueprint, and make a whole new editor for it, just like how the `Animation Blueprint` or `Behaviore Tree` works, and then we can create a whole new type of game logic that can be easily created by designers.
   - For an RPG framework, we can create a custom `Dialogue` and `Quest` editor, so that designers can easily create new dialogues and quests without touching the code.
 We can customize the flow to have our own FSM, then override the compile proces to make sure they can be compiled and executed properly.
 - We can create a custom class that inherit from `FKismetCompilerContext` and then override the `Compile` function, so that we can do some custom optimization, add new instructions to the bytecode or even do backward compatibility cleanups for outdated player data.
 - It help us to have a better understanding of the compile process, especially the order, so when we try to jam our code to the engine, we won't be lost quickly in the swarm of source.
 - It helped us understand a bit more on how such a compiler would be implemented, so if we are going to write our own script for our own engine, this is a fantastic reference.
-- The idea of abstrate away the nasty details of implementation but let a compiler to write the full code full us is a very powerful concept, because `UHT` are also doing the same thing, ever wondered why the c++ header would always include a `xx.generated.h` and the `Intermediate` folder would always have a bunch of `xx.gen.cpp`?
+- The idea of abstrate away the nasty details of implementation but let a compiler to write the full code full us is a very powerful concept, because `UHT` are also doing the same thing, ever wondered why the C++ header would always include a `xx.generated.h` and the `Intermediate` folder would always have a bunch of `xx.gen.cpp`?
 That's the magic of `UHT`.
   - We will talk about `UHT` in the future, this unlocks us the ability to create `CustomThunk` for a function, effectively unleashing the full power of the engine to us.

 That's it for this series, I hope you enjoyed it as much as I do.
 If there's any questions, mistakes or stuff to discuss, feel free to comment down below to help future readers :D. Until next time, happy coding and have a great day!